PDF version: GSS Constitution and Bylaws (May 2023)

 Section 1: Committee Chairs

-- Committee chairs shall be decided by the Committee members in conjunction with the
+- Committee chairs shall be decided by the Co-Presidents.

 Section 2: Other Appointed Officers